dcarver1/carverd/_drafts/deepWork.md

 > How long would it take (in months) to train a smart recent college graduate with no specialized training in my field to complete this task? page 229

 This question is nice because it makes you assess your our expertise.
-If it is a ighly specilized task, that is likely why your were hired, you have that working knowledge that is hard to replicate.
+If it is a ighly specialized task, that is likely why your were hired, you have that working knowledge that is hard to replicate.
 Tasks that can quickly be learned should not be viewed as more important then those that can't.

 **Ask Your Boss for Shallow Work Budget**
 This would be a challenging but productive conversation.
 The core feature to fall on is that shallow work can be easily trained, so it doesn't make much sense to pay a specialist to do that work at a higher pay grade.
-It is very unlikely that you get out form doing shallow work alltogether.
+It is very unlikely that you get out form doing shallow work all together.
 The goal is that you can have the understand of your boss when you start turning down meeting requests or other administrative tasks.

 **Finish Your Work by Five Thirty**
 This section was really interesting.
 It's all about the idea of fixed schedule productivity.
 This goes against the conventional wisdom that working more means doing more. this is accomplished by understanding the hard limit on your time and prioritizing what efforts are most important.
 This seems like a challenging system to get into but really the end goal that I want in my work place.
-Clarity of purpose and felxiability to decide how to make that happen.
-The set number of working hours is the beste way to get yourself to start valuing your own time.
+Clarity of purpose and flexibility to decide how to make that happen.
+The set number of working hours is the best way to get yourself to start valuing your own time.

 **Become Hard to Reach**
-I found this kinda of a weak idea to end the book on but it is probably very relivent to most people.
-How to get away from unrelienting emails.
+I found this kinda of a weak idea to end the book on but it is probably very relevant to most people.
+How to get away from unrelenting emails.
-The tips are there but dont really add much to what has already been illustrated within the book.
+The tips are there but don't really add much to what has already been illustrated within the book.
 Be attentional and focused about what you spend your time with.

 ### conclusion
 This is a bit of a recap of the role deep work has played in the authors own life.
 It is also the first time in the book I remember him mentioning anything about balance of productivity, in that his super productive year was probably too much.